Transforming conservation science for a thriving planetary future

 Indigenous cultures acknowledgment

-The ASU School of Conservation Futures recognizes that opportunities to shape the future rely on the knowledge, wisdom and practices of those who came before us.
+The ASU Rob Walton School of Conservation Futures recognizes that opportunities to shape the future rely on the knowledge, wisdom and practices of those who came before us.

 In that spirit, we join partners across the university in acknowledging the twenty-two Native Nations that have inhabited this land for centuries, including the Akimel O’odham (Pima) and Piipaash (Maricopa) Indian Communities, whose care and keeping of these lands and traditions allow us to be here today.